 Rock fishing is a favorite time pass for the people of Australia and New Zealand.
 Moreover, in this region, people look for fishes in the rocky ends of the seashore.
 Therefore fishes from the sea get trapped in the rocky areas when high waves hit the coasts.
 Moreover, rock Fishing is a dangerous way of fishing.
 As these places are risky, sometimes people lose their lives while fishing.
-Moreover ground and surface fishing
+Moreover ground and surface fishing are the two methods of rock fishing.

 A rod and reel and line along with bait are used to lure fishes.
 Sometimes only a line is used for rock fishing.
 Therefore natural bait is good for bottom fishing.
 While natural, as well as artificial bait, is suitable for surface fishing.
 Moreover, some fishers use baitfish, such as bluegill and perch.
 They use an umbrella rig for catching fish.